 In Fiscal Year 2020, the baseline for this metric was set at a 1.5% rate of recidivism.
-In Fiscal Year 2021 Q3, 2 providers provided Post-Permanency services to 138 children, and in Fiscal Year 2021 Q3 year-to-date, 1 provider met the target baseline.
-The average recidivism rate was 1.4%.

-i A family served by FBSS is indicated in IMPACT by a family preservation (FPR) stage.
+This measure looks at the number of Permanent Managing Conservatorship children whose parent/guardian received Post-Permanency Services in the prior fiscal year reporting period and then calculates a recidivism rate using the number of children who returned to care within that fiscal year.
+For this reporting period, fiscal year 2023 Q3 Year-to-Date, i A family served by FBSS is indicated in IMPACT by a family preservation (FPR) stage.
 These metrics calculate the number of families discharged from FBSS by counting FPR stage closures during the indicated time period if 1) there was at least one unit of service provided to the family during the stage and 2) the closure reason was not "closed to merge," which indicates that there was a duplicate record in the system.